reintse/alabaster-darker-saturated.vim/README.md

 Which is based on [tonsky's Alabaster theme](https://github.com/tonsky/sublime-scheme-alabaster).

 My theme differs as I changed the colors to be more high contrast, and saturated, out of preference.
+I liked the way syntax highlighting was done in Alabaster but I preferred the higher contrast of Solarized
-(I know it defeats the point of the originals being minimal and easy on the eyes, but I did it anyway)
+(I know it defeats the point of the original Alabaster being minimal and easy on the eyes, but I did it anyway)

 An inspiration for the contrast was [Ethan Schoonover's Solarized](https://ethanschoonover.com/solarized/)